Wong Wai

-Wong Wai (黃威 (wong^{4} wai^{1}); born 17 September 1992) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Lee Man and the Hong Kong national team.
+Wong Wai (黃威 (wong^{4} wai^{1}); born 17 September 1992) is a Hong Kong professional footballer who currently plays as a midfielder for China League One club Nanjing City and the Hong Kong national team.

 Club career

 Early career

 Wong studied at Yu Chun Keung Memorial College and graduated after Form 5.
 He represented various youth levels of the national team.

 Sham Shui Po

 Wong joined Third Division club Sham Shui Po when he was young.
 In 2008, youth team members were all promoted to the club's first team in order to gain experience.
 In the first season, the club reached the final of Junior Shield, which they eventually lost 0–2 to Shatin.
 Wong Wai played 5 out of 6 games and scored a goal in the semi-finals.

 In Wong's second season, he scored 12 goals throughout the season, including 3 goals in the promotion play-offs, which helped the club gain promotion to the Second Division.

 Wong helped the club gain promotion to the First Division for the first time in club history by scoring 12 goals in 19 games in the 2010–11 season.
 In the 2011–12 season, he failed to help the team prevent relegation to the Second Division, although he featured in most of the matches.